Unbiased and Consistent Nested Sampling via Sequential Monte Carlo: Nested sampling

 In practice, the number of iterations $T$ is not set in advance, but rather the iterative sampling procedure is repeated until some termination criterion is satisfied.
-The standard approach is to continue until $p_t \cdot \max_{1 \leq j \leq N} \cal L(\v X^j) < \varepsilon \sum_{j=1}^t \widehat{\cal Z}_j$, where $\epsilon$ is some small value, say $10^{-8}$.
-This choice attempts to ensure that the remaining integral is sufficiently small so that error arising from omission of the final $[0,p_T]$ in the quadrature is negligible.
+A standard approach \citep{Skilling2006} is to continue until where $\epsilon$ is set sufficiently small to attempt to ensure that the error arising from omission of the final $[0,p_T]$ in the quadrature is negligible.
+To take into account this interval, a heuristic originally proposed by \citet{Skilling2006}, which we call the {\em filling-in} procedure is to simply add $\frac{1}{N}\sum_{k=1}^N \cal L(\v X^k)$, scaled by the estimated remaining prior mass, after termination to the final evidence estimate, though this is somewhat out of place with the general quadrature construction of the algorithm.

-In addition to estimates of the model evidence ${\cal Z}$, estimates of posterior expectations $\bb E_{\pi}[\varphi(\v X)]$, as in (\ref{eq:canonical}), can be obtained by assigning to each $\breve{\v X}_t$ the weight $w_t = \widehat{\cal Z}_t$, and using
+In addition to estimates of the model evidence ${\cal Z}$, estimates of posterior expectations $\pi(\varphi)$, as in \eqref{eq:canonical}, can be obtained by assigning to each $\breve{\v X}_t$ the weight $\breve{w}_t = {\cal Z}^{N}_t$, and using

 as an estimator.
-A formal justification for this is given in \citet[Section 2.2]{Chopin2010}, though in essence it is based on the fact that the numerator and denominator of (\ref{eq:nested_weighted}) are (NS) estimators of their corresponding terms in the identity
+A formal justification for this is given in \citet[Section 2.2]{Chopin2010}, though in essence it is based on the fact that the numerator and denominator of \eqref{eq:nested_weighted} are (NS) estimators of their corresponding terms in the identity